-Earlier, the CIR also filed a Petition for Review with the CTA En Banc elevating thereto the Amended Decision dated February 1, 2021 and Resolution dated October 28, 2021 of the CTA Third Division.
+Earlier, the CIR also filed a Petition for Review with the CTA En Banc elevating thereto the Amended Decision dated February 1, 2021 and Resolution dated October 28, 2021 of the CTA Third Division and the same was docketed as CTA E.B.
+No. 2544.